 Trust and Accountability

 To maintain trust with readers, the Toronto Star has initiatives like the “Trust Project” and a public editor’s office.
-The Trust Project aims to ensure the accuracy and transparency of the news, while the public editor’s office helps handle corrections and keeps the Star accountable.
+These practices remain relevant as trust in news media continues to be a central issue in the 2020s.

 What the Toronto Star Covers Today